Aplus Framework Docs

 The example above is simple, but $request and $response are powerful, having numerous useful methods for working on HTTP interactions.

-Each controller can have a $model property, which will be automatically instantiated in the class constructor.
+Each controller can have model instances in properties, which will be automatically instantiated in the class constructor.

-Let's see below that $model receives the type name of the App\Models\UsersModel class and in the show method the direct call to the $model property is used, which has the instance of App\Models\UsersModel:
+Let's see below that $users receives the type name of the App\Models\UsersModel class and in the show method the direct call to the $users property is used, which has the instance of App\Models\UsersModel:

 use App\Models\UsersModel;